theangryangel/XI4N/docs/guides/main.rst

     * A file called ``config.yaml`` which contains the default configuration
     * A directory called ``plugins`` which by default will be empty.
 Your custom plugins will go in here.

-    By default ``config.yaml`` will connect to a LFS instance running InSim on port 29999, on localhost with no admin password.
+    By default ``config.yaml`` will connect to a LFS instance running Insim on port 29999, on localhost with no admin password.
 It will load the state plugin which is a default plugin that whilst not required makes life easier for other plugins, and is frequently used.